MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/deploy/deploy-new-self-service-portal-deployment-scenarios-and-troubleshooting.md

 -   Google Chrome 46 and later

-## Deploy the New Self\-Service Portal
+## Deploy the new Self Service portal
- See the [Deploy the New Self\-Service Portal](https://technet.microsoft.com/library/mt622142.aspx) topic for detailed steps about how to deploy the new Self Service Portal.
+ See the [Deploy the New Self\-Service Portal](deploy-deploy-the-self-service-portal-for-service-manager) article for detailed steps about how to deploy the new Self Service Portal.
 The following sections summarize key deployment considerations.

-### Installing the Portal as the Default Website
+### Install the Portal as the default website
  If you want to install new Self Service Portal on port 80, you must first move the default website in IIS to a different port-for example, port 8080-and then move Self Service Portal to port 80.

-### Using SSL
+### Use SSL
  [SSL](http://www.iis.net/learn/manage/configuring-security/how-to-set-up-ssl-on-iis) is recommend to ensure secure communication, especially when using basic authentication when a  username and password are transferred across network in plain text.

-## Deployment Topologies
+## Deployment topologies
  You can use the following deployment topologies for the Self Service portal.

-### Single Server \(Recommended\) \- Self Service Portal and the Service Manager server on the Same Server
+### Single server \(recommended\) \- Self Service portal and the Service Manager server on the same Server
  In this topology, both the new Self Service Portal and the Management Server role are installed on the same server.
 This is the recommended topology because it avoids any network delay between the Portal and the SDK Service.
 Additionally, we recommend that you install the Self Service Portal on a secondary Service Management server to avoid any performance degradation due to workflows running on the primary server.

  ![sm&#45;ssp&#45;scenario&#45;02](../media/deploy-sm-ssp-scenario-02.png)

  In this topology, Windows Authentication \(configured by default\) is used to provide secure authentication without the overhead of using SSL.

-### Stand\-Alone Self Service Portal Deployment
+### Stand\-alone Self Service portal deployment
  In this topology, the Self Service portal is installed a server that does not have the Service Manager management server role installed on it.

  ![sm&#45;ssp&#45;scenario&#45;03](../media/deploy-sm-ssp-scenario-03.png)